Skip to content

 Gorillas also fall victim to snares and traps set by hunters for other wildlife such as warthogs and antelopes.
 These traps leave them with severe injuries and can also lead to death hence reducing their populations.

-Disease Transmissions
+Disease Transmissions:

 Mountain gorillas are susceptible to human diseases such as Ebola and respiratory infections because of their close DNA.
 Small infections like respiratory illness which may be mild in humans may seem fatal in gorillas hence claiming their lives.